-Board games are an amazing way to spend time together over an engaging activity.
+At home I am an old school gamer, I still play games like Diablo 2 and take full advantage of the d2 item store so that I can play just like the old days… thank goodness they never shut the servers because I think I would be stuck!
+However, at work, I feel that board games are an amazing way to spend time together over an engaging activity.
 You get to know the people you play with, you get to use your head and most importantly – you have a good time and share some laughs.
+Some companies keep things digital with some minecraft hosting servers for everyone to be on during lunch, but having an offline option doesn’t hurt.
 Having a regular gaming gaming group at work (we play every Friday over lunch) was really good for my team at work – the connections you make over a board game easily transfer into effective collaboration on work projects.
 Plus, unlike most corporately mandated team building – it is actually fun and completely voluntary.
-This blog post lists Top 10 games to play in such a situation based on a poll of our gaming group – hope this will be helpful for folks out there trying to do something similar!
+This means that people who like to game in other ways can enjoy their lunch as they want.
+I think a few people like to spend it making investments – be it in gambling on Casinomartini.com or through other means.
+I’d stick to a casino for that, but hey, to each their own.
+In any case, this blog post lists Top 10 games to play in such a situation based on a pollgam of our gaming group – hope this will be helpful for folks out there trying to do something similar!

 I love my hobby for many reasons.
 The games are amazing and varied and contain all these shiny bits.
 They tell stories about 1930s investigators going insane and building of fantasy empires and making awesome sushi platters.
+There’s something in there for everyone — whether you want to solve a murder, play the terraforming mars expansion, or just stick to traditional Monopoly.
 They let you step away from the ever-present glare of a screen and unplug with a beverage of choice in hand.
 But most of all it is of course about people that you play with.

 The interaction, the collaboration (or competition), the pure joy of engaging in a meaningful fun activity together is thrilling.
 It makes me feel closer to people and it makes me feel like we’re sharing an experience – something that might create an inside joke in the future or create a joking grudge to be invoked at a later date.
 I love playing games with people.
 So I always look for more ways to make people I know into people I play games with.